 Sometimes it’s easy enough to start home health care.
 If you’ve been in the hospital, for instance, a discharge planner will work with an agency like VNSNY to ensure that your care is coordinated and the transition from hospital to home is as seamless as possible.
 If you’ve been injured, or if a chronic illness requires additional care, your physician might call us to set up home care for you.

 Peggy Taber, the director of VNSNY’s Customer Care Center, says, “People who call us are worried.
-They know they need something, but they often don’t know what that ‘something’ is.”
+They know they need something, but frequently they don’t know what that ‘something’ is.”

 She outlines four steps to get your loved one expert care:

-VNSNY’s Customer Care Center (1-800-675-0391) is staffed 24 hours a day, seven days a week.
-Your call will be answered by an expert, who will listen to you and assess which services might be appropriate for your situation.
+VNSNY’s Customer Care Center (1-800-675-0931) is staffed 24 hours a day, seven days a week.
+Your call will be answered by an expert, who will listen carefully to assess which services might be appropriate.

 Think of our Customer Care Center as Home Care 101.
 “We go through the services we offer and we try to determine whether a parent needs custodial care or if there’s a need for skilled care.
 If there’s a medical need, we encourage callers to contact their parent’s doctor as well.”

-We’ll explain what you or your loved one are entitled to and answer all of your questions, so you have all the information you need to make a decision, or to discuss it with your parent or other family members and caregivers.
+We’ll explain what you or your loved one are entitled to and answer all of your questions.
+You’ll have all the information you need to make a decision, or to discuss it with your parent or other family members and caregivers.

-You can have your loved one’s doctor call us with a referral, or if you’re the sole caregiver, you may be able to decide which services are needed during that initial phone call.
+If you’re the sole caregiver, you may be able to decide which services are needed during that initial phone call.
+Then you can have your loved one’s doctor call us with a referral.

 More often, though, a caller is doing research and needs to let other family members know what home care options are available.
 If you’re calling on behalf of other caregivers, let us know.
 We can send out information, or we can direct you to specific pages on our website that may help you to answer their questions.
 Of course, you’re also welcome to call us back during that conversation if you need immediate answers.
 And if finances are a concern, we can explain basic insurance guidelines, too.